-Backcoutnry reservations are required during peak season (June 26 – September 30) for all overnight stays at Magog Lake and Og Lake campgrounds.
-Reservations can be made up to 2 months in advance of your arrival date via our Discover Camping Reservation Service.
-During the non-peak season (October 1 – June 25) backcountry permits for these campgrounds must still be purchased via the Discover Camping reservation system, although reservation transaction charges are waived.
+Backcountry reservations are required year-round for all overnight stays at Magog Lake and Og Lake campgrounds.
+Reservations can be made up to 2 months in advance of your arrival date via our BC Parks' Reservation Service.
 There is no cash payment accepted in the park.

 - Reservations must be paid in full and include backcountry permit fees and any applicable reservation transaction charges.

-- Reservations must be made in advance of arrival, through the Discover Camping Reservation Service.
+- Reservations must be made in advance of arrival, through the BC Parks Reservation Service.
 You cannot make reservations or self-register at the park.
 There is no cash payment accepted in the park.

-- Reservations are required during peak season (June 26 – September 30) for overnight stays at Magog Lake and Og Lake campgrounds.
+- Reservations are required year-round for overnight stays at Magog Lake and Og Lake campgrounds.
 Reservations can be made up to 2 months in advance of your arrival date.
 Camping is permitted only within designated campsites in this core area.